Key Takeaways

 S corporation tax treatment is a very popular entity type because it enables corporations to avoid double taxation by the IRS.
 S corporation treatment is only available to small businesses which have no more than 100 U.S. citizen or U.S. resident shareholders.
 Some nonprofits, trusts, and single-member LLCs can also own an S corporation.

-If you need help with S corporation ownership, you can post your legal need on UpCounsel's marketplace.
+If you need help with who can own an s corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.